Conifer Mite Control

 Protect leylandii from Conifer Mite and Cypress Aphid

-Love them or hate them, leylandii are now a common sight all over the UK.
-However increasingly they are being attacked by two insect pests that are turning them brown.
+Love them or hate them, leylandii are a common sight all over the UK.
+However they are increasingly being attacked by two insect pests that are turning them brown.
 Signs of damage are patches or swathes of dead, dying conifer usually starting from lower down and spreading in random patches.
 Once it is dead, conifer does not regrow so the invisible insect attack should be treated as early as possible.

 1. Conifer Mites (Oligonychus ununguis (Jacobi))